oberien/airq-rs/README.md

 A server for displaying current AirQ Data, saving all data from the Airq in PostgreSQL, and displaying historical data as graphs.
+Postgres contains the data received from downloading the measurements stored within the airq, which equals one data point every 2 minutes.
+Additionally, for the last 7 days, manual readouts every 5 seconds are stored as well (`measuremnts.file` is NULL for those).

 ## Setup